-Several individuals during a child’s minority can hold parental responsibility.
-This is not to be confused with legal parenthood which can only be held by two individuals at any given time.
-While Parental Responsibility is something a court can award to or remove from a person (though this is very rare), legal parenthood is not.
+Firstly, legal responsibility should not be confused with legal parenthood, which can only be held by two individuals at any given time.
+During a child’s minority, different individuals can hold Parental Responsibility, and while a court can award it to or remove it from someone, the same is not true for legal parenthood.

-Parental Responsibility is automatically conferred on all mothers plus the person married or civilly partnered to the mother at the time of birth.
-An unmarried parent can acquire Parental Responsibility through being shown on a child’s birth certificate or through later agreement between parents or an order of the court.
+Parental Responsibility is automatically conferred on all mothers as well as on the person married or civilly partnered to the mother at the time of the child’s birth.
+An unmarried parent can also acquire it if the same is named on a child’s birth certificate, through later agreements between parents, or through a Court Order.

 As such, Parental responsibility is automatic if the child’s parents are married, while step-parents are able to acquire it either with the consent of both parents or as a result of a Court Order.